varun481/Visualization-Tool-for-Electric-Vehicle-Charge-And-Range-Analysis/Visualization Tool for Electric Vehicle Charge & Range Analysis/5. Project code Files/Datasets/readme.md

-These are Datasets of our project
+These are Datasets of our project -   EV usage and charging datasets

 We use these Datasets in our project